BeauJoh/thesis/source/09-chapter-1-introduction.md

 From this evaluation, the suitably of OpenCL as a hardware agnostic language is shown.

 Architecture Independent Workload Characterisation (AIWC) tool is capable of analysing kernels in order to extract a set of predefined features or characteristics.
+The benefits of AIWC include that it:

+1) provides insights around the inclusion of an application via diversity analysis of the feature-space.
+2) measures requirements in terms of FLOPs, memory movement and integer ops of any application kernel -- which allows the automatic calculation of theoretical peak performance for a given device.
+3) can be used to examine the phase-transitional properties of application codes -- for instance if the instruction mix changes over time in terms of the balance between floating-point and memory operations.
 The tool can be used in diversity analysis -- which is essential when assembling benchmark suites and justifying the inclusion of an application.
 Furthermore, these metrics are used for creating the prediction model to evaluate the performance of OpenCL kernels on different hardware devices and settings.
 Such a model is then applied as a prognosis tool to predict the performance of an application for any given platform without additional instrumentation.